htec-infra/project-scaffold/apps/terraform/README.md

-# Terraform module generator
+# Terraform module template

-Scaffolding for new Terraform module projects
+Scaffolding for new Terraform module projects.

 ### Features